 Students checking in a residence hall, as part of move-in day in the fall/spring semester, should do so at their designated location.
-Students will need to comply with their assigned hall's move-in day procedures.
+Students will need to comply with the University's move-in procedures.
 Each resident will be asked to inspect his or her room and sign a Room Condition Report (RCR) verifying the general condition of the room and its contents upon check-in.